pnc/send-me-files/README.md

         }

 7. Add your own email address as a subscriber to the SNS topic.
 (Or subscribe via text messages, which is even more awesome.)
 8. Generate a session secret with `rake secret`.
+You'll provide this to the application as an environment variable called `SECRET_KEY`.
 8. Deploy this application to Heroku or whatever (perhaps `git push heroku master`).
 9. Define the required enviroment variables using `heroku config:set` or whatever your provider calls it.